By Regreening Africa – World Vision Ghana

 Uncontrolled bush burning, unsustainable logging, overgrazing, and small-scale mining all contribute to the degradation of agricultural and forest lands, resulting in dramatic climate variability.
 Floods, droughts, bushfires, and storms have led to decreased soil fertility and agricultural yields.

-As a community leader who didn’t want the land in his community to get worse, Chief Edmond Bugri Bawah welcomed the Regreening Africa project interventions in 2018, when World Vision Ghana chose his community to get help from the project.
-Through the project, they received training on controlling and preventing bushfires as well as sustainable regreening practices such as Farmer-Managed Natural Regeneration (FMNR).
+As a community leader who didn’t want the land in his community to get worse, Chief Edmond Bugri Bawah welcomed the Regreening Africa project interventions in 2018, when World Vision Ghana asked his community if they would like to engage.
+Through the project, they received training on controlling and preventing bushfires as well as sustainable regreening practices such as Farmer Managed Natural Regeneration (FMNR).
 Not to work alone, he also engaged the elders in the community in ensuring there was a paradigm shift from degradation to restoration using FMNR and tree planting.

-During an exchange visit, a religious leader (grey polo shirt) explains how readily available firewood is in their FMNR field.
+During an exchange visit, a religious leader explains how readily available firewood is in their FMNR field.
 Photo: World Vision Ghana

 Equipped with knowledge, Chief Bawah, along with the community’s elders, religious leaders, herdsmen, hunters, and school heads, encouraged the community to prune and nurture shrubs, as well as plant trees.
 They also drafted bylaws to protect the environment.
 Some of the bye-laws included a spot fine of GHC 50.00 (USD 5) and the planting of ten trees for indiscriminate tree cutting, and a minimum of GHC 100.00 (USD 10) for starting bushfires or depending on the magnitude of the damage caused.